chrissimpkins/naked-docs/index.rst

 * **The Ink Templating System** - a lightweight, flexible text templating system that allows you to define the replacement tag syntax in your template documents.
 Available in the ``Naked.toolshed.ink`` library module.

 * **The StateObject** - a compendium of automatically generated user state information on StateObject instantation from the ``Naked.toolshed.state`` library module.
-It includes data such as the Python interpreter version, operating system, user path, current working directory, date, time, and more.
+It includes data such as the Python interpreter version, operating system, user directory path, current working directory, date, time, and more.

 .. code-block:: python